Freddie Paulling -- Orangeburg

 Arrangements are incomplete and will be announced later by Simmons Funeral Home and Crematory, Orangeburg.

-Due to COVID-19 restrictions, the family is requesting no visitation at the home; however, friends may call his son, Mr. Alfred Paulling, at 803-534-8301 or Simmons Funeral Home and Crematory of Orangeburg.
+Due to COVID-19 restrictions, the family is requesting no visitation at the home; however, friends may call his son, Mr. Alpha Pauling, at 803-534-8301 or Simmons Funeral Home and Crematory of Orangeburg.

 Online condolences may be sent to www.simmonsfuneralhome.com.